Nudging in the Financial sector; how can Behavioural Science help you and your customers?30/01/2019 By Caroline Ahmed

 Whether it is promoting the benefits of paid bank accounts, encouraging online banking or making investing more accessible, there are many aspects of the financial sector that could benefit from nudges.

 Grounded in academic research, Nudge is a concept that utilises Behavioural Economics to create gentle encouragements that can influence the behaviour or decisions of individuals.
 This is not just change for change’s sake; this is beneficial change for both businesses and for the individuals themselves.

-The BVA Nudge Unit has condensed hundreds of cognitive biases identified by Behavioural Economics into 21 key drivers of influence, creating a powerful tool for creating nudges.
+BVA Nudge Consulting has condensed hundreds of cognitive biases identified by Behavioural Economics into 21 key drivers of influence, creating a powerful tool for creating nudges.

 How does this work in the financial sector?

 There is little argument that customers benefit from saving for the future, whether through a standard savings account, a pension scheme or investment portfolio.
 Loss Aversion promotes the adoption of the desired behaviour – in this case saving – by highlighting the loss that would be provoked if it didn’t happen.
 For example, having a calculator tool show how much an individual would have to live on when they retired based on their current pension contributions could encourage them to save more, thus ensuring they can maintain the lifestyle they are used to.

 Compartmentalising savings by focusing on the value of everyday objects rather than intangible (and often confusing) interest rates can also improve participation.
 Consumers better understand saving ‘the cost of a coffee’ rather than a certain percentage of their salary each month.
 This method also makes saving feel more achievable and less of a sacrifice.